 I know firsthand that abnormal pap smears are not fun.
 I had one when I was in my early 20’s and was diagnosed with HPV.
 It was scary and upsetting, but thankfully my immune system overcame it, and it cleared up within six months.
 Nevertheless, this experience revealed the importance of regular pap smears and their role in curtailing cervical cancer via pre-screening and early detection.

 However, their importance isn’t exclusive to HPV detection and cervical cancer prevention.
-For example, they identify vaginal infections and inflammatory conditions that are treatable with the appropriate medication.
+For example, they identify vaginal infections and inflammatory conditions that are treated with the appropriate medication.
 In addition, prioritizing proper education about abnormal pap smears and their impact on gynecological health can increase awareness about the essential steps that address negative test results by treating the underlying cause.